 Sea Turtle Tracking: Rehabilitated Sea Turtles

-In 2013, the Sea Turtle Conservancy, began woring withsea turtle rehbiliation centers in Florida to track the movements of the turtles after being rehabilited and released back into the wild.
-In 1998, STC partnered with the National Aquarium in Baltimore and the US Army Corps of Engineers to provide educational maps of the tracking a rehabilited loggerhead sea turtle as part of its Satellite-Tracking Educational Program.
+In 1998, STC partnered with the National Aquarium in Baltimore and the US Army Corps of Engineers to provide educational maps of the tracking a rehabilitated loggerhead sea turtle as part of its Satellite-Tracking Educational Program.
+In 2013, the Sea Turtle Conservancy, began working with sea turtle rehabilitation centers in Florida to track the movements of the turtles after being rehabilitated and released back into the wild.

 For more information on sea turtles, check out the Sea Turtles Information section of our website.

 Click on the turtle’s name to see a map of its movements.

 ASPARAGUS – Asparagus is a juvenile green sea turtle that was found stranded on Flagler Beach, Florida in March, 2021 with 95% of her carapace covered in epibiota.
 She also had moderate Fibropapilloma (FP).
 She was taken to the Sea Turtle Hospital @ University of Florida Whitney Laboratory.
 After months of rehabilitation, and removal of FP growths, Asparagus was healthy.
 She was released with a satellite tag on July 20, 2021.
 Asparagus measured 50.8 cm CCL (shell length) and is taking part in a study conducted by Mike Arendt with the South Carolina Dept of Natural Resources.
 She is on the smaller end of the mid-sized juvenile size class that is absent from the coastal size distribution and thus tracking her movements, particularly during the winter months, will provide important information.
 This is a collaborative effort between SCDNR, UF-Whitney Lab, and STC.
 Data © South Carolina Dept of Natural Resources.